adelynywlee/TTC-Delay/starter_folder-main/README.md

 ```

 ### Code Execution
-The analysis is performed in R, and the code is available in the `analysis` directory.
+The analysis is performed in python, and the code is available in the `scripts` directory.
 To execute the code, follow these steps:

 1. Load the required libraries.
-2. Read the cleaned data from the CSV file.
+2. Read the cleaned data from the CSV/xlsx file.
 3. Perform data filtering and manipulation for specific analyses.
 4. Generate tables and graphs to visualize trends.